sneha03kumari/Portfolio/README.md

 The website is built using HTML, CSS, and JavaScript, focusing on clean layout structure, stylish visual elements, and interactive behavior such as active menu highlighting on scroll and client-side form validation.

 ## 🎯 Features
-- Fixed Header Navigation:
+- Fixed header navigation stays visible while scrolling.
-The header remains visible at the top of the page while scrolling.
-It contains navigation links that smoothly scroll to different sections of the site.
-- Active Menu Highlighting:
+- Menu highlights the active section automatically.
-As the user scrolls through sections, the corresponding navigation link highlights automatically to indicate the current section in view.
-- Responsive and Stylish Layout:
+- Responsive layout with multi-column sections.
-The site uses flexible widths and floats to create multi-column layouts for different content areas like skills, certificates, and services.
-- Dark Themed Design:
-Uses a black background with warm orange and yellow accents (#ff9c00, #ffbf35) to create a visually appealing contrast and modern look.
+- Dark theme with warm orange and yellow accents.
-- Contact Form with Client-side Validation:
+- Contact form with validation to ensure all fields are filled.
-The form ensures all fields (name, email, phone, message) are filled before allowing submission, preventing incomplete data from being sent.
-- Smooth Scroll Behavior:
+- Smooth scrolling between sections.
-Clicking on navigation links smoothly scrolls to the targeted page section.
-- CSS Progress Bars and Circular Indicators:
-Skills are displayed with horizontal progress bars and circular progress indicators for visual representation of proficiency.
+- Visual skill bars and circular progress indicators.
-- Hover Effects on Navigation and Buttons:
+- Hover effects on links and buttons.
-Navigation links and buttons change color on hover for interactive feedback.
-- Multi-Section Layout:
-Supports sections such as banner, about, skills, services, certificates, and contact.
+- Sections include banner, about, skills, services, certificates, contact.
-- Mobile-Friendly Adjustments:
-Media queries adjust form layout and font sizes for smaller screens for better usability.
+- Mobile-friendly adjustments for smaller screens.

 ## ⚙️ Project Workflow
 - Design & Structure: